How to Weld a Case Backhoe Cast Iron Front Axle with 77 Electrode

 Thank you, Richard, for sharing your success story.

 77 welds a variety of cast irons and is an ideal solution for trucking and maintenance applications.
-Softer than standard nickel rods, 77 cast iron electrodes are specially formulated to elongate and stretch up to 300% to produce porosity free, strong, non-cracking welds — without preheating or specially cooling the cast iron.
+Softer than standard nickel rods, 77 cast iron electrodes elongate and stretch up to 300% to produce porosity free, strong, non-cracking welds — without preheating or specially cooling the cast iron.
 77 is an all-position rod, it can even be used overhead.

 - Automotive (Engine blocks, exhaust manifolds, cylinder heads, transmission housings etc)